versis/sf/THE_PLAN.md

     *   Call the `/api/generate-name` endpoint.
     *   Populate the color name input field with the AI's suggestion, allowing the user to accept or edit it.

-## 6. Vercel Deployment Files and Setup (Original Shadefreude Plan)
+## 6. Vercel Deployment Files and Setup (Original shadefreude Plan)

-*Note: This section was part of the original Shadefreude plan.
+*Note: This section was part of the original shadefreude plan.
 Some details, like paths (`frontend/package.json`), need to be adapted to the merged `sf` project structure where Next.js is at the root and the API is in `api/`.*

 *   **`package.json`:** (For Next.js frontend - now at the root of `sf`)
     *   Standard Next.js scripts (`dev`, `build`, `start`, `lint`).